AkshayChn/cs428/docs/aux/project3/draft.md

 ![The Land of the Giants Scene](./p3/giant.png)

-You're a tiny person who is about a foot in height.
+In this scene, you're a tiny person who is about a foot in height.
 You start off on a table.
+You can teleport around like before except everything now looks massive compared to your own size.

 In this perspective all the models appear as giants, and the critters are much more scary.

 You can climb back on the table using the ladder.
+You'll be using the middle finger buttons on each of the controller to latch on to the ladder while climbing the table.

 #### 3. Dancing on the Ceiling

 ![The Dancing on the Ceiling Scene](./p3/dance.png)

+This scene will help you experience the world in different orientations.
 This scene allows you to tilt the room to various angles.

 Press the **B** button on the right controller.
 This will bring up a new menu.
 You can use the **B** button anytime to toggle this menu on or off.
 Using it is similar to the Scene Menu.